 If the signal is advising you to open a long or short position, an effective way of using a signal is waiting for a solid candle close (at least a 1hr candle) above the resistance zone (for a long) or below the support zone (for a short).
 A solid candle close can better indicate a change or continuation of a trend, meaning it can sometimes be worth sacrificing a better entry position (indicated by the signal) in order to wait for the candlestick close to confirm the trend direction.
 This method limits risk greatly and can be a lucrative strategy if used properly and patiently.

 Let’s take the above chart as an example.
 You receive a signal that indicates there is strong resistance at 1.07 and it is a good opportunity to short.
 Now, while it may seem tempting to place a short/sell order at that level – it is important to see where the next candle closes.
 This may sacrifice a better entry point, however, it may save you entering a losing trade altogether.
 As you can see on the chart, the next candle blasts right through resistance which would have made a terrible start to the trade.
-Patience can really limit risk when trading, so when using other trader’s signals it is very important to stay cautious and keep patient to keep risk at a minimum.
+Patience can really limit risk when trading in the forex market, so when using other trader’s signals it is very important to stay cautious and keep patient to keep risk at a minimum.

 This example is similar to the previous chart, however, the price rejects off the strong resistance.
 Let’s say the signal indicates that there is resistance at 1.03 and it is worth opening a short/sell trade.
 If the trader waits for the red candle close after touching resistance, they get a slightly lower entry point but the risk is much less.
 As the price action continues, the short signal turns into a very profitable trade, limiting risk by not rushing into a trade.

-What Types of Forex Signals Exist?
+What Types of Forex Signals Are There?

 Automated Forex Trading Signals